Antonio447-cloud/SSL-TLS-cryptographic-protocols-lb-using-nginx/README.md

 `sudo systemctl status httpd`

-- We repeat the steps listed on the heading: **"Checking the Web Servers Tooling Repository"** for web server 2.
+- We repeat the steps listed on the heading: **"Deploying the Tooling Repository to our 2 Web Servers"** for web server 2.

 ## Registering a New Domain Name and Configuring Secured Connections Using SSL/TLS Certificates